(Name changed and representative photo used for privacy.)

 I think the power of Toben’s story, and why it affected me so much, is that presents forgiveness in a completely different way.

-When I first started writing this article, I’d considered writing an “open letter” to the Boko Haram soldier who killed Toben’s father.
+When I first started writing this article, I’d considered writing an “open letter” to the an extremist group that is located primarily in Northern Nigeria More soldier who killed Toben’s father.
 Of course, I knew he would never see it.
 That’s not really the point.
 But it was my way of better understanding why Toben’s efforts to forgive this soldier were so powerful.